tartley/colorama/README.rst

 Description
 ===========

-Makes ANSI escape character sequences for producing colored terminal text and cursor positioning work under MS Windows.
+Makes ANSI escape character sequences (for producing colored terminal text and cursor positioning) work under MS Windows.

 ANSI escape character sequences have long been used to produce colored terminal text and cursor positioning on Unix and Macs.
-Colorama makes this work on Windows, too, by wrapping stdout, stripping ANSI sequences it finds (which would appear as gobbledygook in the output), and converting them into the appropriate win32 calls to modify the state of the terminal.
+Colorama makes this work on Windows, too, by wrapping ``stdout``, stripping ANSI sequences it finds (which would appear as gobbledygook in the output), and converting them into the appropriate win32 calls to modify the state of the terminal.
 On other platforms, Colorama does nothing.